Cram\'{e}r-type moderate deviations for Studentized two-sample $U$-statistics with applications: Discussion

 \section{Discussion}

-In this paper we established Cram\'er type moderate deviations for two-sample Studentized $U$-statistics of arbitrary order in a general framework where the kernel is not necessarily bounded.
-Two-sample $U$-statistics, typified by the two-sample Mann-Whitney test statistic, have been widely used in a broad range of scientific research.
-Many of these applications rely on a misunderstanding of what is being tested and the implicit underlying assumptions, that were not explicitly considered until relatively recently by \cite{ChungRomano_2011}.
+In this paper, we established Cram\'er-type moderate deviations for two-sample Studentized $U$-statistics of arbitrary order in a general framework where the kernel is not necessarily bounded.
+Two-sample $U$-statistics, typified by the two-sample Mann--Whitney test statistic, have been widely used in a broad range of scientific research.
+Many of these applications rely on a misunderstanding of what is being tested and the implicit underlying assumptions, that were not explicitly considered until relatively recently by \citet {ChungRomano2011}.
 More importantly, they provided evidence for the advantage of using the Studentized statistics both theoretically and empirically.

 Unlike the conventional (one- and two-sample) $U$-statistics, the asymptotic behavior of their Studentized counterparts has barely been studied in the literature, particularly in the two-sample case.
-Recently, \cite{ShaoZhou_2012} proved a Cram\'er type moderate deviation theorem for general Studentized nonlinear statistics, which leads to a sharp moderate deviation result for Studentized one-sample $U$-statistics.
-However, extension from one-sample to two-sample in the Studentized case is totally non-straightforward, and requires a more delicate analysis on the Studentizing quantities.
-Further, for the two-sample $t$-statistic, we proved moderate deviation with second-order accuracy under a finite $4$th moment condition (see Theorem~\ref{thm.t-stat}), which is of independent interest.
-In contrast to the one-sample case, the two-sample $t$-statistic can not be reduced to a self-normalized sum of independent random variables, and thus the existing results on self-normalized ratios \citep{JingShaoWang_2003, Wang_2005, Wang_2011} can not be directly applied.
-Instead, we modify Theorem~2.1 in \cite{ShaoZhou_2012} to obtain a more precise expansion that can be used to derive a refined result for the two-sample $t$-statistic.
+Recently, \citet{ShaoZhou2012} proved a Cram\'er-type moderate deviation theorem for general Studentized nonlinear statistics, which leads to a sharp moderate deviation result for Studentized one-sample $U$-statistics.
+However, extension from one-sample to two-sample in the Studentized case is totally nonstraightforward, and requires a more delicate analysis on the Studentizing quantities.
+Further, for the two-sample $t$-statistic, we proved moderate deviation with second-order accuracy under a finite $4$th moment condition (see Theorem~\ref{thmm.t-stat}), which is of independent interest.
+In contrast to the one-sample case, the two-sample $t$-statistic cannot be reduced to a self-normalized sum of independent random variables, and thus the existing results on self-normalized ratios [\citet {JingShaoWang2003}, \citeauthor{Wang2005} (\citeyear{Wang2005,Wang2011})] cannot be directly applied.
+Instead, we modify Theorem~2.1 in \citet{ShaoZhou2012} to obtain a more precise expansion that can be used to derive a refined result for the two-sample $t$-statistic.